shahidadoni/TheDevOpsDiary/Containers & Docker/Docker Commands.md

 15. docker login
     - for authenticating into private repository such as aws ecr
+    - all authentication config can be found in your home directory path i.e. ~/.docker/config.json

 16. docker tag <image_name:version> <new_image_name:version>
     - For renaming docker image present locally